TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> Move out of your comfort zone.
-You can only grow if you are willing to feel awkward and uncomfortable when you try something new. ~ Brian Tracy
+> If you do not push the boundaries, you will never know where they are. ~ T.S.
+Eliot